Calibration and Correctness of Language Models for Code: Research Methodology

-\subsubsection{Code Correctness}
+\subsection{Code Correctness}

 When evaluating calibration, we need a notion of correctness.
 For (non-generative) models outputting labels, classes, True/False, \etc correctness is simply an exact-match with ground-truth correct label.
 Exact-match \emph{could} also be viewed as a notion of correctness for code, \eg with defect repair, where there is a known, incorrect ``buggy'' version, and a known ``fixed'' version.
-If generated code matches the fixed version given an appropriate prompt, it is ``correct''; otherwise, it is not.
-However, this approach is \emph{\bf overly strict}; the generated code might not be an exact-match, and yet still be ``correct" based on \emph{test-passing}: generated code not exactly matching some given ``correct" version, might still pass the given tests.
-Other notions of correctness exist: code-review, formal verification, \emph{etc}.
-We use test cases provided with the code as our preferred indication of correctness; tests are widely used, and are easily automatable.
+Generated code is correct only if it matches exactly the fixed version, given an appropriate prompt.
+However, this approach is \emph{\bf overly strict}; the generated code might match exactly, but still pass all tests.
+Other notions of correctness exist: code-review, formal verification, \etc We use test cases provided with the code as our preferred indication of correctness, as tests are widely used, and are easily automated.

-Unlike exact-match correctness test-passing correctness offers the advantage of admitting different semantically identical forms.
-However, test-passing correctness may be too permissive, or even wrong: test cases maybe insufficient or incorrect\footnote{Recently, there has been a paper~\cite{liu2023code} accepted to NeurIPS, reporting inadequacies in the test sets of HumanEval}; in addition tests can be ``flaky''~\cite{luo2014empirical}: the same test, on the same code, can sometimes pass and sometimes fail.
-In conclusion, both test-passing and exact-match afford automation, and are thus both appealing in an experimental setting such as ours; but both have limitations (see discussion of~\autoref{tab:mainDyPyCorrectnessMatrix} below).
+While test-passing correctness offers the advantage of admitting different semantically identical forms, test cases maybe insufficient or incorrect\footnote{\eg~\citet{liuYourCodeGenerated2023a} report gaps in the test sets of HumanEval.}; tests can also be ``flaky''~\cite{luoEmpiricalAnalysisFlaky2014a}: the same test, on the same code, might pass, or fail.

-In this work, we studied both: we report test-passing correctness wherever tests are available, and when they are not, we report exact-match correctness.
-For the cases where tests were available, the exact-match results are presented in the appendix (see~\autoref{tab:brierExactMatchScaled}).

-\subsubsection{Confidence measures}
+\subsection{Confidence Measures}